scbeom/ctv_tutorial/pages/sysmodule/sm_trajectory.md

 summary: This page describes how to use the Trajectory view of CellTrackVis.
 ---

-## Overview
+## Default state

-### Trajectory view

-* Cells selection
+{% include image.html file="traj_view.png" caption="The example of trajectory view" max-width="600" %}

+## Cell and trajectory selection

+{% include image.html file="traj_selection.png" caption="Selected cells and trajectories are highlighted" max-width="900" %}

 * Cells of interest are selected and highlighted after clicking those.
 * Then, relevant lineages are also highlighted in the Lineage view.

-* Zoom in and out
+## Zoom in and out

+{% include image.html file="traj_zoom.png" caption="Zoom in and out" max-width="600" %}

 * Region can be zoomed in and out using mouse scrolling.

-## Getting started

-To get started, see [Getting Started][index].
+* Region can be moved using mini map as well.

 {% include links.html %}